Welcome aboard the insanely dangerous Howdunnit Machine

 Can you afford a cappuccino a day?
 Of course you can.
 Wouldn’t you rather spend the money on an epiphany that could transfigure your life?

 The fee for the 8 week course is £195.
 This compares very favourably to the Oxford course I teach, which costs £375.
 There are also fewer students in the Howdunnit class – around 8 – 12 as opposed to 20 – so you get more contact with the tutor.
 There is a contact form somewhere on this page.
 If you are interested, get in touch to reserve a seat, or ask a question.
-Next voyage is scheduled for sometime this autumn.
+Next voyage is scheduled for sometime in early 2018.

 Seriously, will I go mad?